 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

-With its green rolling hills, honey-stone villages, country pubs, grand mansions and manicured gardens, the Cotswolds’ film set good looks make it the quintessential English countryside destination.
-I’m lucky enough to have it on my doorstep, but the Cotswolds also makes a great weekend break.
-At 800 square miles you could spend a few weeks exploring, so this 48-hour itinerary picks out some of the highlights of the Cotswolds, with a little bit of everything which makes this area so special.
-So here’s how to spend a weekend in the Cotswolds.
+With its green rolling hills, honey-stone villages, cosy pubs, castles, country houses and manicured gardens, the Cotswolds’ film set good looks have made it the quintessential English countryside destination.
+I’m lucky enough to have this beautiful region on my doorstep, but the Cotswolds also makes a great destination for a weekend break.

 How to spend a weekend in The Cotswolds

 Once you’ve checked into your accommodation, start your weekend in the Cotswolds at the Broadway Tower.
 This Rapunzel-style tower sits on a hilltop outside the village of Broadway and is a Gothic folly built in 1798.
 The tower was used as a countryside retreat by designer William Morris – and more unexpectedly was also the site of a nuclear bunker.

 It’s the second-highest point in the Cotswolds, with views across 16 counties and out as far as Wales on a clear day – which makes it a great place to watch the sun go down.